-Vietnamese cuisine has witnessed the rise of many “bests” in which Banh Mi is one of.
-Having received high praise from both eaters and critics, it is described as “a symphony in a sandwich” by the former professional chef Anthony Bourdain.
+You cannot discuss Vietnamese cuisine without mentioning the banh mi.
+Praised by both diners and critics, it has been described as “a symphony in a sandwich” by the late chef Anthony Bourdain.

-Nowadays, you can enjoy a bowl of Bun Bo Hue anywhere, but a proper bowl must be enjoyed at a roadside restaurant near Trang Tien Bridge, Hue, where there are ” hundred-year-old heirloom” eateries.
+Nowadays, you can find a bowl of bun bo Hue anywhere, but for the authentic experience, visit a roadside restaurant near Trang Tien Bridge in Hue, where there are century-old, family-run eateries.